 In place of FMATS in 2016, Gardner and Gordon, together with Greg Morrisett (Cornell), Peter O’Hearn (Facebook London) and Fred Schneider (Cornell), organised the Royal Society Scientific and Discussion Meeting, and an associated specialist meeting at Imperial College London, on Verified Trustworthy Software Systems.
 The aim of these meetings was to bring together academics, industrial experts and government scientists, united by their interest in verification, to identify key challenges in establishing verification at the heart of the software design process.

-The workshop format and content is on-going.
-The programme can be found here.
 One important aim is to foster dialogue between the PhD students, RAs and industry.
 The transition from either PhD student or RA to industry is known to be difficult, with each individual essentially making it up as they go along.
-One hope is that, through FMATS and VeTSS, it will be possible to build up a level of understanding of the opportunities out there in for analysis and verification enthusiasts in the industrial sector.
+One hope is that, through FMATS and VeTSS, it will be possible to build up a level of understanding of the opportunities out there for analysis and verification enthusiasts in the industrial sector.